 Taking on Trump: Where We Stand

-Our country faces critical challenges in the years ahead that will impact our laws, and our families, for decades to come.
+Our country faces critical challenges that will impact our laws, and our families, for decades to come.
 We know the courts will be a critical part of preserving our progress and advancing our values.
 When lawmakers work in the public interest, we’ll stand with them.
 But whenever they prioritize profit over people, corporations over communities or try to roll back our rights, we’ll fight back.
 Check back here for an updated, ongoing list of actions we’re taking to combat social and economic injustice, protect the Earth’s sustainability, and challenge predatory corporate conduct and government abuses.

 Join Us.
 Help us fight back against attacks on the environment, civil liberties and workers’ and consumers’ rights.
 Make a special, tax-deductible gift in support of our work.